 An evening of making vulvas, chatting about labia and generally just having a bloody brilliant time.

-A bit of sex education (that you didn't get at school) and myth busting
+A lot of sex education (that you didn't get at school) and myth busting

 A lot of love for vulvas of all descriptions